zbuchh/prefix-calculator/README.md

 Only the results and errors are printed; prompts are suppressed.

-## Notes on Expressions
+### Notes on Expressions

-Expressions are prefix notation: operator comes first.
+- Expressions are prefix notation: operator comes first.
 Example: + 1 2 equals 3.

-Binary operators (+, *, /) require exactly two operands.
+- Binary operators (+, *, /) require exactly two operands.

-Unary negation (-) requires a single operand.
+- Unary negation (-) requires a single operand.

-History references use $n, where n corresponds to the result ID.
+- History references use $n, where n corresponds to the result ID.

-Whitespace can be used to separate tokens but is otherwise ignored.
+- Whitespace can be used to separate tokens but is otherwise ignored.

-Extra characters after a valid expression are considered errors.
+- Extra characters after a valid expression are considered errors.
 Example: + 1 2 3 is invalid.

+### Implementation Details

+- Written in Racket using functional programming principles.

+- Recursive descent parser evaluates expressions character-by-character.

+- History is implemented as a list, with the most recent value at the front.

+- Command-line arguments determine interactive vs batch mode.

+- Results are converted to floats using real->double-flonum before printing.

+- Proper error handling ensures the program never crashes, even with invalid input.